feltcute/ModdingDocsMGD/Doc/Items/Creation.rst

 A more complex and optional key that contains objects that will check for progress or choice in a event.
 It can be used in alongside or as an alternative to ``"requires":``.

-Given it is an array, you can introduce multiple requirements of the same type by providing duplicate objects for as long as it contains all four of the given keys.
+Given it's an array, you can introduce multiple requirements of the same type by providing duplicate objects for as long as it contains all four of the given keys.

 You need to provide a value for ``"Progress":`` and ``"ChoiceNumber":``, else it will not work.
 If you don't wish to use one of them, use the default values above.
 ``"NameOfEvent":`` and ``"Choice":`` need at least empty strings.